beni045/gesture_controlled_robot_pet/README.md

 ### Raspberry Pi
 1. Start Raspberry Pi into Raspbian OS
-2. ssh into the Pi (via the router)
+2. ssh into the Pi
 3. git clone this repo
 4. Navigate to the directory where the main Raspberry Pi program is located, for example:
    cd /home/pi/Documents/Capstone/Raspberry-Pi_robot_pet/
-4. Run the main program for the robot control:
+4. Ensure that Pi and the Atlas 200DK are in the same network.
+Run the main program for the robot control:
    python3 server_v9.py

 ### Atlas 200DK